MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

   - If you need to update one or more resources, update them before migration to avoid complicating the migration process.

   - If your on-premises database runs on a big-endian OS, such as Oracle Solaris, IBM Advanced Interactive eXecutive, or Hewlett Packard Unix, the database migration process includes an endian conversion.
 Azure supports only little-endian OSs.
 This limitation reduces the number of available tools for the migration.
 Specifically, you can't use Oracle Data Guard or any other file copy method.
-Migration methods that are compatible with endian conversion include Oracle Data Pump Export/Import, Oracle Cross Platform Transportable Tablespaces (XTTS), or data replication utilities such as Oracle GoldenGate, Quest SharePlex, and Striim.
+Migration methods that are compatible with endian conversion include Oracle Data Pump Export or Import, Oracle cross-platform transportable tablespaces (XTTS), or data replication utilities such as Oracle GoldenGate, Quest SharePlex, and Striim.

   - You can modernize or migrate on-premises application servers depending on requirements and compatibility.
 For more information, see [Cloud adoption scenarios](../index.md).

-- **Assess the workload availability requirements during the migration process**: If you need to minimize workload downtime, then migration methods such as Data Pump Export/Import might not suit your workload.
-In that case, you can follow this three-step process:
+- **Assess the workload availability requirements during the migration process**: If you need to minimize workload downtime, then migration methods such as Data Pump Export or Import might not suit your workload.
+In that case, you can follow this four-step process:

   - Use Oracle Recovery Manager (RMAN) to back up and then restore the entire database in Azure.
 Perform an endian conversion through XTTS if necessary.
 The result is a database that's a point-in-time copy of the on-premises source database.
 For more information, see [Transporting data across platforms](https://docs.oracle.com/en/database/oracle/oracle-database/23/admin/transporting-data.html#GUID-FE3003B9-605A-4269-B167-005AC778C870).